mhurd/docker/haproxy/README.md

 ## HAProxy
 We want to run a HAProxy instance in a container so that we can route http requests to the correct container on the server.
-To set this up we use the official HAProxy docker image as a basis.
+To set this up we use the official HAProxy docker image as a basis (https://hub.docker.com/_/haproxy).
 ```bash
 FROM haproxy:1.9.3-alpine
 ```